 This is a case study of the Muslim immigrants living in Germany who maintain a relationship with Turkey, either distant or intimate.
-The study aims to explore the diversity of the experiences of immigrant Turks and seeks pluralism through focusing on the individual cases.
+The study aims to explore the diversity of the immigrant Turks and seeks.
 By the phrase 'each case,' it is meant that each interviewee is a case to explore diversity, sui generis characters and pluralism.
-The study seeks the peculiarity / subjectivity of the interviewees that cannot be bracketed out by mainstream studies; as such studies are not micro-lenses to reflect upon the very subjectivities.
-In other words, the purpose is to evaluate and validate a discourse analysis of the Turkish immigrants' reflections on their migration journeys,1 Retrieving from the interpretative anthropology, the study is not an attempt to search for rules that can be proved or falsified by scientific experiments, as Geertz writes, “but an interpretative one in search of meaning. ”2 The discourse analysis is expected to assist in revealing the significations, meanings and symbols discursively produced within that particular culture that gives the output for interpretative anthropology.
-In other words, the outputs of the discourse analysis constitute the input of the interpretative anthropology.
-The fundamental questions, retrieving from the discourse analysis and interpretative anthropology to study the ethnography of communication with the interviewer, to be addressed in the study are: (a) How does anthropological discourse analysis study of the interviewees reflect the particularities of migrants termed as “individuation”? (b) How can each personality be viewed as a conglomeration of sociological concepts through a discourse analysis study? (c) How does anthropological discourse analysis approach to Muslims living in Germany who have a relationship with Turkey reveal personal backgrounds as a foreshadow of their migration experience?
+The study seeks the peculiarity / subjectivity of the interviewees. as such studies are not micro-lenses to reflect upon the very subjectivities.
+In other words, the purpose is to evaluate and validate a discourse analysis of the Turkish immigrants' reflections on their migration journeys,1 Retrieving from the interpretative anthropology, the study of Geertz writes, Ge but an interpretative one in search of meaning. ” 2The discourse analysis is expected to assist in revealing the differences, meanings and symbols.
+In other words, the output of the discourse analysis constitutes the input of the interpretative anthropology.
+The fundamental questions, retrieving from the discourse analysis and interpretative anthropology to study the ethnography of communication, the interviewer, to be addressed in the study are: (a) How does anthropological discourse analysis study of the interviewees reflect the particularities of migrants termed as “individuation”? (b) How can a personality be viewed as a conglomeration of sociological concepts through a discourse analysis study? (c) How does an anthropological discourse analysis approach to Muslims live in Germany?